Eligibility

 Receiving a finding of disability becomes easier the older you are.
 From age 50 to 66, the likelihood of receiving benefits increases.
 A person above age 50 suffering from significant impairment and unable to do all but the simplest forms of employment should also apply for benefits.

 It is possible to assist a younger client in receiving benefits.
-The person doesn’t have to be wheelchair bound or confined to bed to receive a disability finding.
-Not being able to work at past jobs or work at a full time job can be sufficient.
+Though if you are under 50, you will likely have to meet a stronger test: You must be unable to perform most sedentary jobs.
+While many people would not meet this criterion, it doesn’t require you to be bedridden in order to qualify.
+The person doesn’t have to be wheelchair-bound either to receive a disability finding.
+Not being able to work at past jobs or work at a full-time job can be sufficient.

 If you are unable to work, it is worth it to apply for Social Security disability benefits.
 Even if you are denied, there is the option of appealing the decision until it is heard by an Administrative Law Judge.
 There is also the choice to appeal if the ALJ denies the claim.